Obtaining a Developer Access Token

 Using the access token

-As mentioned earlier in this topic, you must obtain an access token to use the Xbox Music RESTful API.
+As mentioned earlier in this topic, you must obtain an access token to use the Groove RESTful API.
 The access token is secure, OAuth standard compliant, and flexible.
-The value of access token can be used for subsequent calls to the Xbox Music RESTful API.
+The value of access token can be used for subsequent calls to the Groove RESTful API.
 The access token expires after 10 minutes.

 It is always better to check elapsed time between the time at which the token was issued and the current time.
 If the elapsed time exceeds 10 minutes, renew the access token by following the procedure for obtaining the access token.